Absence of local conserved quantity in the Heisenberg model with next-nearest-neighbor interaction: Problem and general strategy

 \bdf{ An operator $C$ is a {\it $k$-support operator} if its contiguous support is among $k$ sites. }

 Let us see several examples.
 With promising that the subscript of an operator represents the site it acts, an operator $X_4Y_5Z_6$ is a 3-support operator and $X_2X_5$ is a 4-support operator, since the contiguous support of the latter is $\{2,3,4,5\}$.
-In case without confusion, we call the shift-sum of $k$-support operators also simply as a {\it $k$-support operator}.
+In case without confusion, we call the shift-sum of $k$-support operators, e.g., $\sum_i X_iY_{i+1}X_{i+2}$, also simply as a {\it $k$-support operator}.

 We express a sequence of $l$ operators with $A\in \{ X,Y,Z,I\}$ starting from site $i$ to site $i+l-1$ by a shorthand symbol $\bsA^l_i:=A^1_iA^2_{i+1}\cdots A^l_{i+l-1}$.
 We promise that the first and the last operators $A^1$ and $A^l$ take one of the Pauli operators ($X$, $Y$, or $Z$), not an identity operator $I$, while other operators $A^2,\cdots ,A^{l-1}$ are one of $\{ X,Y,Z,I\}$.
-Using this symbol, a candidate of a shift-invariant local conserved quantity can be expressed as \eqa{ Q=\sum_{l=1}^{k} \sum_{\bsA^l} \sum_{i=1}^L q_{\bsA^l}\bsA^l_i }{Qform} with coefficients $q_{\bsA^l}\in \bbR$.
+We denote a set of such operator sequences $A^1A^2\cdots A^l$ by $\calP^l$.
+Using these symbols, a candidate of a shift-invariant local conserved quantity can be expressed as \eqa{ Q=\sum_{l=1}^{k} \sum_{\bsA^l\in \calP^l} \sum_{i=1}^L q_{\bsA^l}\bsA^l_i }{Qform} with coefficients $q_{\bsA^l}\in \bbR$.
 The sum of $\bsA^l$ runs over all possible $9\times 4^{l-2}$ sequences of operators from $XX\cdots XX$ to $ZI\cdots IZ$.
 The Pauli matrices and the identity span the space of $2\times2$ Hermitian matrices, which confirms that the above form covers all possible shift invariant quantities whose contiguous support of summand is less than or equal to $k$.

-\bdf{ An operator $Q$ in the form of \eref{Qform} is a {\it $k$-support conserved quantity} if (i) $Q$ is conserved, (ii) one of $q_{\bsA ^k}$ is nonzero, and (iii) all $q_{\bsA^l}$ with $l\geq k+1$ are zero. }
+\bdf{ An operator $Q$ in the form of \eref{Qform} is a {\it $k$-support conserved quantity} if (i) $Q$ is conserved in the sense that $[Q,H]=0$, and (ii) one of $q_{\bsA ^k}$ is nonzero. }

-Conventionally, a {\it local} conserved quantity refers to as a $k$-support conserved quantity with $k=O(1)$ with respect to the system size $L$.
+Conventionally, a {\it local} conserved quantity refers to a $k$-support conserved quantity with $k=O(1)$ with respect to the system size $L$.
 Our main results exclude a much larger class of conserved quantities, including some $k=O(L)$ cases.

 \bthm{ The XYZ+h model with $J^X\neq J^Y$ and $h\neq 0$ has no $k$-support conserved quantity with $3\leq k\leq L/2$. }